soitgoes/virtual_cam/README.md

 - The server binds to `0.0.0.0` by default, making it accessible from any network interface
 - **HTTPS is enabled by default** with self-signed certificates for secure connections
 - Self-signed certificates will trigger browser security warnings - this is normal for development/testing
+- **Authentication is available** with Basic and Digest auth for testing purposes
+- **Default credentials** (username/password) are hardcoded for testing - change for production use
 - For production use, consider using proper SSL certificates from a trusted Certificate Authority
 - The current implementation is designed for local network use and testing purposes